Extension of a Diophantine triple with the property $D(4)$: Proof of Theorem

-This inequality cannot hold for $c>10^5$ so we conclude that $m_0\leq 2$. \end{proof}
+This inequality cannot hold for $c>10^5$.
+We conclude that $m_0\leq 2$. \end{proof}

-The next result is proven as in \cite{nas2} with only some technical details changed, so we omit the proof. \begin{proposition} Let $a,b,c$ be integers with $0<a<b<c$ and let $a_1=4a(c-b),$ $a_2=4b(c-a)$, $N=abz^2$, where $z$ is a solution of the system od Pellian equations (\ref{prva_pelova_s_a}) and (\ref{druga_pelova_s_b}).
+The next result is deduced following the logic in \cite{nas2} (with only some technical details changed), and so we omit the proof. \begin{proposition} Let $a,b,c$ be integers with $0<a<b<c$ and let $a_1=4a(c-b),$ $a_2=4b(c-a)$, $N=abz^2$, where $z$ is a solution of the system od Pellian equations (\ref{prva_pelova_s_a}) and (\ref{druga_pelova_s_b}).
 Put $u=c-b$, $v=c-a$ and $w=b-a$.
 Assume that $N\geq 10^5a_2$.
 Then the numbers

 satisfy

 for all integers $p_1,p_2,q$ with $q>0$, where $a_1'=\max\{a_1,a_2-a_1\}$ and

 \end{proposition}